AppGrid: Grid View

 Creating the Lightning page

 AppGrid is a Lightning Web Component.
-To get started, you will need to create a Lightning Web Page.
+To get started, you will need to create a Lightning Web Page or a Lighting tab.
+See our blog post for more details on which to choose.
 AppGrid can be used by itself or combined with other LWC components.
 If using the latter, we recommend that the page section which contains the AppGrid LWC component be no less than 1000px width and height.

 AppGrid is responsive and will adjust it's layout to accommodate the size provided to it by the Lightning page.